-Terrorism is the use of force or violence against person or property in violation of the criminal laws of the UD for purposes of intimidation, coercion, or ransom.
+Terrorism is the use of force or violence against person or property in violation of criminal laws for purposes of achieving political goals.
 Terrorists often use threats to create fear among the public, to convince citizens that their government is unable to protect them, and to get immediate publicity for their causes.
-Acts of terrorism may include: threats of terrorism;
+Acts of terrorism may include threats of terrorism; assassinations; active shooter;

-assassinations; active shooter; kidnapping; hijacking; bomb scares and bombing; cyber-attacks (computer based), the use of Chemical, Biological, Radiological, Nuclear, and High Yield Explosives (CBRNE) and Insider Threat.
+kidnapping; hijacking; bomb scares and bombing; cyber-attacks (computer based), the use of Chemical, Biological, Radiological, Nuclear, and High Yield Explosives (CBRNE).